hoangloc0402/gans/README.md

-# gans
+### GANS
-This is my experiment on GANs using pyTorch and MNIST dataset
+This is my experiment implementing different kind of loss functions and trying to use them on DCGANs.
+### Framwork:
+pyTorch
+### Dataset:
+MNIST